Tenfleques/eyetracker/README.md

    1. Camera frames
    2. Video frames

- The above frames can be controlled by the VideoCtrl class in `video_feed_ctrl.py`
+ The camera frames can be controlled by the CameraCtrl class in `camera_feed_ctrl.py`

+ The video frames are controlled by the main module

  To process translations, between english and russian languages literals edit the _locale.json

 ### Requirements
 kivy